-Changes in F alue Fair Value at June 30, 2023 Fund Classification Ar nount Classification Ar nount otional mount Enterprise Revenue \$ (777) Investment \$ (777) \$ 36,269
+Changes in F air Va lue Fair Value at June 30, 2023 Fund Classification Amount Classification An Amount otional Enterprise Revenue \$ (777) Investment \$ (777) \$ 36,269

 Pursuant to its investment management agreement, Neuberger Berman may invest in derivative instruments for hedging and duration management.
 The portfolio's notional exposure to derivative instruments, as measured on a net market value basis, is limited to 10.0 percent of the market value of the account.
 The Defined Contributions 529 Programs' Neuberger Berman Emerging Markets Debt account held U.S. Treasury futures contracts, which are permissible to hedge duration.
 The following table (dollars in thousands) contains information relating to fair value, changes in fair value and notional value of these derivative instruments.
 U.S. Treasury futures contracts used to hedge duration are excluded from the 10.0 percent limit.
 Credit risk is mitigated with these instruments as they are exchange traded.